Podcast: Play in new window

 Let me be clear: I don’t think there’s anything wrong with moving on from a relationship that isn’t right for you.

-On the contrary, it’s the proper and right thing to do, for both you and your partner, as long as you treat them with the respect and dignity they deserve as you do it.
+On the contrary, it’s the proper and right thing to do, as long as you treat them with the respect and dignity they deserve as you do it.
 You don’t have to “accept” things about your partner that you feel you cannot, or will not, accept.

-However—and this is where things get more complex—Type 3 retroactive jealousy described below can seriously distort our perspective, cloud our vision, and warp our sense of “right,” “wrong,” and what’s “acceptable” when it comes to our partner’s past.
-Type 3 retroactive jealousy is the reason I created this site, and created my guidebook and course.
+However, of all the types of retroactive jealousy, Type 3 does more than any other to distort our perspective, cloud our vision, and warp our sense of “right,” “wrong,” and what’s “acceptable” when it comes to our partner’s past.

 So even if you think you might be dealing with more straightforward values-based RJ, you might actually be dealing with…